JPC SYSTEMIC PATHOLOGY

 Gross differentials in the pig:

-- Sarcoptic mange: Usually intensely pruritic; skin scrape for mites
+· Sarcoptic mange (I-P06): Usually intensely pruritic; skin scrape for mites

-- Porcine juvenile pustular psoriasiform dermatitis (pityriasis rosea): Lesions on ventral abdomen are symmetrical, forming mosaic or serpiginous pattern
+· Porcine juvenile pustular psoriasiform dermatitis (I-M14, pityriasis rosea): Lesions on ventral abdomen are symmetrical, forming mosaic or serpiginous pattern

-- Crusting, scaling, alopecia of periorbital skin, ears, genitals and perineum
+· Crusting, scaling, alopecia of periorbital skin, face, pressure points, footpads

-· Occurs in rapidly growing, large breed dogs fed zinc deficient diet, or over-supplemented with chelating minerals (calcium inhibits Zn absorption)
+· Occurs in rapidly growing, large breed dogs fed zinc deficient diet, or over-supplemented with chelating agents (calcium, phytates)

 Gross differentials of diffuse hyperkeratosis in the dog: